nltp-ashes/Nanosuit/README.md

 These addons are **absolutely required** in order for the addon to work :
 1. [S.T.A.L.K.E.R.
 Anomaly 1.5.3](https://www.moddb.com/mods/stalker-anomaly/downloads/stalker-anomaly-153).
 2. [S.T.A.L.K.E.R.
 Anomaly Modded Exes 03.06.2025 (or newer)](https://github.com/themrdemonized/xray-monolith)
-3. [First Person Visible Body](https://www.moddb.com/mods/stalker-anomaly/addons/swm-ported-visible-body-starter-version) (this dependency will be optional in the final release, but is needed for now)

 The addon natively integrates[^native_integrations] with the following addons, but they **aren't required** :
 1. [Mod Configuration Menu](https://www.moddb.com/mods/stalker-anomaly/addons/anomaly-mod-configuration-menu) (allows you to customize some options about the addon);
+2. [First Person Visible Body](https://www.moddb.com/mods/stalker-anomaly/addons/swm-ported-visible-body-starter-version) (allows you to see your character's body in first person);

 [^native_integrations]: Native integration are similar to compatibility patches, except they are built-into the addon.
 If the other addon is installed, the features will be available, if not, they will be disabled, all without requiring any extra steps from the user.